Course Outline

 3

-Demonstrate, at the level of graduate competency, the understanding and application of knowledge and skills to ensure cultural responsive and inclusive practice.
+Demonstrate, at the level of graduate competency, the understanding and application of knowledge and skills to ensure culturally responsive and diversity inclusive practice.

 4

-Demonstrate, at the level of graduate competence, a knowledge of social theory and an application of theory and methods to practice.
+Demonstrate, at the level of graduate competence, knowledge of social theories and application of theory and methods to practice.

 5